KJB88/KJB88.github.io/_pages/bio_background.md

 This new job accelerated my skillset to new heights.
 I learned business, I learned team leadership and management, I gained experience throughout the entire development pipeline.
 I met a true leader here who inspired me and redefined what my values were as a person and as a professional.
 Eventually I felt like I had reached my peak at the company and left for a fast paced indie start up in the games sector.
 </p>
 <p>
 It was here that I enjoyed full time remote working in a Senior position (it was in my title too!).
 I learned what it meant to have a truly comfortable working environment.
 Believe it or not, my house is actually where I keep all the stuff I like!
 That really helps with mental health and motivation!
 Everyone at the company was great, all very talented and fully embraced the remote working aspect.
-It was during this period I got diagnosed with ADHD (which explains like 35 years of bumbling through life...).
+It was during this period I got diagnosed with combined ADHD (which explains like 35 years of bumbling through life...).
 However, shortly before the faithful Christmas of 2023, I was told my position was no longer feasible for the company, effective mid-January of 2024!
 Easy come, easy go; that's the start-up life for you!
 </p>
 <p>
 <strong>Reflection & the Future</strong>